yoavram/old-blog/pages/convergence-of-mean-fitness.md

 ## Overview

-In an [eariler post]
-I described how the mean fitness of a population at the *mutation-selection balance* can be found.
+In an [eariler post] I described how the mean fitness of a population at the *mutation-selection balance* can be analysed.
-I assumed that the population is *asexual*, that only *deleterious mutations* occur, that there is no *drift* or *recombination*, and that the selection was *constant*.
+I assumed that the population is **asexual**, that only **deleterious mutations** occur, that there is **no drift or recombination**, and that **selection is constant**.

-In this post I would like to continue with these assumpions, but instead of simply finding the mean fitness at the mutation-selection balance, that is at the equilibrium, I will show how one finds a simple formula for the mean fitness after an arbitrary number of generations.
+In this post I would like to continue with these assumpions.
+I will show how to find a **simple formula for the mean fitness after an arbitrary number of generations**.
-The formulation ad derivation will follow one of my favorite papers - ["Nonequilibrium model for estimating parameters of deleterious mutations"][gordo2005] by @Gordo2005.
+The formulation and derivation will follow one of my favorite papers - ["Nonequilibrium model for estimating parameters of deleterious mutations"][gordo2005] by @Gordo2005.

 ## Motivation

-But first, why should we want the mean fitness before the mutation-selection balance?
+But first, why are we interested in the mean fitness of a population that is not at the mutation-selection balance?

-The general answer is that probably some, if not most, populations are *not at the mutation-selection balance*.
+The general answer is that most populations are probably **not** at the mutation-selection balance.
 The mutation-selection balance is a nice idea, but it serves as a reference, as a null hypothesis, not as a general rule.
-The assumptions at the base of the balance are too thin, especially that *selection is static* - selection is probably not static but fluctuating, both in amplitude and direction.
+The assumption  that selection is constant is not relevant to many populations - selection is probably fluctuating, both in amplitude and direction.
-This means that at least some of the natural populations we may encounter in the wild are not evolving **at** the mutation-selection balance, but rather evolving **towards** the mutation-selection balance, never actually reaching one.
+This means that at least some of the natural populations we encounter in the wild are not evolving around a mutation-selection balance, but rather evolving towards a mutation-selection balance, never actually reaching one.

-The more specific answer is that even in laboratory conditions which induce a constant sselection regime it may take *a long time* for populations to reach the mutation-selection balance, and this time might be longer than what we intuitively expect (or desire).
+The more specific answer is that even in laboratory conditions which induce a constant selection regime it may take a long time for populations to reach the mutation-selection balance, and this time might be longer than what we intuitively expect (or desire).

-This aspect is discussed by @Gordo2005.
-They wanted to use traditional models for calculating the mutatio rate of bacterial populations at the lab, but noticed that these models assume that the populations reach a mutation-selection balance in the calculations they use.
-However, they found that in the timeframe they envisioned for their study their populations will not reach an equilibrium, especially if selection is weak
-(see Figure 1 in [@Gordo2005]).
+This issue is presented by @Gordo2005.
+They wanted to use traditional models for calculating the mutation rate of bacterial populations in the lab.
+These models assume that the populations are  at a mutation-selection balance, but Gordo and Dionisio showed that in the timeframe they planned for their study their populations will not reach an equilibrium, especially if selection is weak (see Figure 1 in [@Gordo2005]).

 This is interesting, because we saw in the [eariler post] that the mean fitness at the mutation-selection balance is *e^-U^*, where *U* is the mutation rate and is independent of *s*, the selection coefficient.
-But Figure 1 in [@Gordo2005] is a clear example that the mean fitness towards the mutation-selection balance is highly dependent on *s*, and that *s* sets the pace towards the balance.
+But Figure 1 in [@Gordo2005] shows that the mean fitness before the mutation-selection balance *is dependent* on *s*, and that *s* determines the rate of convergence towards the balance.

 ## Model